What is a PR Bond?

-How Long Does a PR Bond Take?
+How Long Does a Personal Recognizance Bond Take?

 The time it takes to qualify and be released on a PR bond varies widely from county to county, although Travis County is known for having the most expeditious PR bond process in the state.
-We always recommend you have an attorney assist you with your personal bond, as it greatly speeds up the time for the paperwork to get processed.
+We always recommend you have an attorney assist you with your personal recognizance bond, as it greatly speeds up the time for the paperwork to get processed.
 24 to 36 hours is a reasonable timeframe if Pretrial Services handles the PR bond process from the start to the finish, while an attorney can expedite this service to as fast as a couple hours in some instances.

 Hire an Expert Texas Criminal Defense Attorney

 To determine if someone is eligible for a PR bond the best practice is to contact an attorney to verify whether or not they will be released on the PR bond.
 In the vast majority of cases it is always advisable to have an attorney assist with a PR bond to ensure not only that it’s done right but also it is done as fast as possible.
 Additionally, attorneys can get PR bonds for defendants who have been denied PR bonds by Pretrial Services.
 If a defendant is denied for a PR bond, attorneys have several other types of bonds that can be approved to get someone out of jail.